-Developing World Refugee and Asylum Policy (DWRAP)
+Dataset of World Refugee and Asylum Policies (DWRAP)

-Data: Replication Files (APSR); Replication Files (IO)
+Data: Full Dataset (World Bank); Replication Files (APSR); Replication Files (IO)

 Citations: